tonyjunkes/fw1-lifecycle-example/README.md

-# FW/1 & LogBox Example
+# FW/1 Life Cycle Example
-An example of using LogBox as a Subsystem in an FW/1 application.
+FW/1 example application demonstrating the "newer" life cycle structure.

 ### How to use: